renatomaia/coutil/doc/manual.md

 File System
 -----------

-This section describes functions of `coutil.system` to access the file system.
+This section describes functions of `coutil.system` to access files and the file system.

 ### `system.filebits`

-Table with the following fields containing numbers with the bit values for a [file mode](https://man7.org/linux/man-pages/man7/inode.7.html).
+Table with the following fields containing numbers with the bit masks for a [file mode](https://man7.org/linux/man-pages/man7/inode.7.html).

 - `type`: Bit mask for the type of the file .
 - `socket`: Socket file type.